William933/Java308.3.1/READme.md

 Logged Dividends 5 out of 100 to print Buzz

-Used the if else method to distinguish which numbers were not divisible by 3 or 5 and had them print
+Used the if else method to distinguish which numbers were not divisible by 3 or 5 and had them print/ added or symbols and put the integers in strings not sure if its necessary???